 By creating an account and using Capacoty ("the Platform"), you ("User") agree to be bound by these Terms and Conditions in full.
 If you do not agree, you must not use the Platform.
-These Terms constitute a binding legal agreement between you and Capacoty Pty Ltd as trustee for the Capacoty Trust (ABN 91 805 655 016) ("Capacoty", "we", "us", "our"), incorporated and operating in South Australia, Australia.
+These Terms constitute a binding legal agreement between you and Capacoty Pty Ltd as trustee for the Capacoty Trust (ABN 91 805 655 016) ("Capacoty", "we", "us", "our"), registered in Australia and operating from South Australia.

-By using the Platform, you acknowledge that clinical session data is transmitted to Anthropic's infrastructure for processing in accordance with Anthropic's Data Processing Addendum.
+By using the Platform, you acknowledge that clinical data submitted for report generation and Ask Capacoty query text are transmitted to Anthropic's infrastructure for processing in accordance with Anthropic's Data Processing Addendum.
+In-progress draft assessment data stored between sessions is held in end-to-end encrypted form on Capacoty's servers and is not transmitted to Anthropic until you actively initiate a generation request.

 3.2 The User acknowledges that AI-generated content may contain errors, inaccuracies, omissions, hallucinations, or clinically inappropriate statements.
+AI-generated output may also reflect bias, overstate or understate functional impact, misclassify support needs, omit relevant risks, or generate recommendations that are not reasonable, necessary, proportionate, evidence-based, or suitable for the participant.
 It remains the User's professional and legal obligation to ensure that any report produced accurately reflects their own clinical assessment, observations, and findings.

 3.3 The Platform does not replace professional judgement.
 The User must apply their own clinical expertise, ethical obligations, and AHPRA standards of practice to all reports produced.
-The practitioner who authors and signs a report remains solely and personally responsible for its clinical accuracy and suitability.
+The practitioner who authors and signs a report remains professionally responsible for its clinical accuracy and suitability.

 3.4 Capacoty makes no warranty — express, implied, statutory, or otherwise — as to the accuracy, completeness, suitability, fitness for purpose, or clinical appropriateness of any content generated by the Platform.